BioinfoHKUSurgery/Bioinfo-Workshop-2024/3-Omics-bulkRNAseq-analysis.md

 The meta data information about each experimental sample can usually be extracted from GEO by using the SRA Run Selector found at the bottom of the page.

 However, to save time for this tutorial this file has already been downloaded and reformatted.
-It can be found on the github page by clicking .......
+The file `Novogene_meta_invitro.csv` can be found on the github page (https://github.com/BioinfoHKUSurgery/Bioinfo-Workshop-2024) inside the "Data" section

 To read the downloaded file into R use the following: